 Education and training

-To become a gallery or museum technician you usually need to complete a formal qualification in library, information and cultural services or library and information services.
+To become a gallery or museum technician you usually need to gain a qualification in library and information services.

 Apprenticeships and traineeships